 ITF has been pioneering community led forestry restoration since 1922.
 ITF works with partners in Africa and the UK restore forests and woodlands, conserve habitats rich in biodiversity, and help communities who rely upon forests develop prosperous sustainable livelihoods.
-Details of many projects can be found on the ITF website, here is one project which Reforest has supported:
+Details of many projects can be found on the ITF website.

 Uganda.
 The Alpha Women Empowerment Initiative